 The course usually lasts for one year and is full-time.

 You will gain Qualified Teacher Status at the end of your SCITT.
 Some will also award you a PGCE.

 UK and EU resident students are eligible for a training bursary.
 The bursary amount is determined on your degree classification.
 If you have a first class or 2.1 degree you will receive £20,000, a 2.2 £15,000 and £9000 if you have a relevant degree and a good A-level in physics (grade B or above).

-These bursaries are tax-free and paid in monthly instalments during your course.
+These bursaries are tax-free and paid in instalments during your course.
 For full details refer to the National College for Teaching and Leadership's bursary information.

 Please note though that, in addition to this, you will be charged tuition fees by your SCITT provider.
 The exact cost varies between providers.